scorpido74/azure-docs.nl-nl/articles/active-directory/b2b/b2b-tutorial-require-mfa.md

 ---
-title: 'Zelfstudie: Meervoudige verificatie voor B2B - Azure Active Directory | Microsoft Docs'
+title: Tutorial - Multi-factor authentication for B2B - Azure AD
-description: Leer hoe u Multi-Factor Authentication (MFA) kunt afdwingen wanneer u Azure AD B2B gebruikt om samen te werken met externe gebruikers en partnerorganisaties.
+description: In this tutorial, learn how to require multi-factor authentication (MFA) when you use Azure AD B2B to collaborate with external users and partner organizations.
 services: active-directory
 ms.service: active-directory
 ms.subservice: B2B